Sewer Fly Facts & Information

 Protect your home or business from sewer flies by learning techniques for identification and control.

 How do I get rid of sewer flies?

 If you're combating a sewer fly infestation, begin by eliminating their breeding sites.
 Clean suspected drains with a commercial drain cleaner, and scrub the drain pipe vigorously with a long-handled brush.
 After their breeding sites have been eliminated, the reproductive cycle is disturbed.
 If you experience difficulty ridding your home of adult sewer flies, contact your local pest control professional.

 What Orkin Does

-Orkin technicians are trained to help manage sewer flies.
-Since every home is different, the Orkin technician will design a unique fly treatment program to help you repel deer flies.
+Orkin Pros are trained to help manage sewer flies.
+Since every home is different, the Orkin Pro will design a unique fly treatment program to help you repel deer flies.

 However, this is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.

 Orkin can provide the right solution to keep sewer flies in their place...out of your home.

 There are more than one species of fly, including house flies, phorid flies and even blow flies, that may be associated with sewers and called a sewer fly.
 Another possible candidate would be drain or moth flies, which may be found in many drains, bathroom pipes and other moist plumbing areas where organic material collects.
 Sewer flies are small flies that resemble moths.
 In small numbers, they can be helpful in breaking down material that blocks drain pipes.
 However, sewer fly infestations grow rapidly, and serious infestations can create health hazards.